Fall for Vata-Pitta and Pitta-Vata

 - Grains that aren't too heating, like amaranth, oatmeal, quinoa, basmati rice, wheat, and mung beans.

 Other foods to consider include tofu, soft cheeses, milk, ghee, fresh yogurt, buffalo, soaked and peeled almonds, coconut, and sunflower seeds.

 Then, as the weather cools, add some heating foods like mango, sweet oranges, cooked carrots, cooked onions, leeks, kidney beans, pumpkin seeds, fish, and shrimp.
 As you make this transition, consider adding cardamom, cinnamon, dill, fresh ginger, parsley, savory, and lemon to your pitta-balancing standbys of cumin, coriander, fennel, mint, and saffron.

 The sweet taste calms both vata and pitta, so fall is a good time to indulge your sweet tooth a bit.
 Nourishing sweets with some substance—sweet breads, warm milky puddings, a date shake, or sun balls—will feel better than nutritionally empty, sugary snacks.

 You could also treat yourself to a cup of hot, spiced milk (with a little nutmeg, cinnamon, ghee, and natural sugar) before bed to promote sound sleep.

 Foods to Minimize

 Go easy on foods that aggravate both vata and pitta like cranberries, corn, eggplant, raw onions, radishes, turnips, millet, and rye.
-Beyond that, pay attention to your digestion and watch for signs of increasing pitta (acidity, diarrhea, rash, sour-smelling breath) or increasing vata (gas, bloating, constipation, dry skin) and adjust your approach as needed to maintain your sense of equilibrium.
+Beyond that, pay attention to your digestion and watch for signs of imbalanced pitta (acidity, excess heat, sour-smelling breath) or imbalanced vata (digestive discomfort, dry skin) and adjust your approach as needed to maintain your sense of equilibrium.